bigchaindb/BEPs/17/README.md

 - Publish BigchainDB on Azure Marketplace or AppSource?
 Azure Marketplace.
 - What listing type?
 List, Trial or Transaction?
 Transaction.

 The next step is to become a "cloud partner publisher."

-- We (BigchainDB GmbH) signed up for something like that some time ago, so we might be able to use our existing account ("azure publisher").
-It could login to the Microsoft developer resources dashboard and the Microsoft Azure Publishing workspace as of May 9, 2018.
+We (BigchainDB GmbH) already signed up for something like that some time ago.
+We have an "azure publisher" account that can login to the Microsoft developer resources dashboard and the Microsoft Azure Publishing workspace as of May 9, 2018.
-- We also have another, different account that we use for Microsoft Azure itself ("bruce").
-That second account has Azure credits associated with it.
-- Ricardo also started signing up for a _third_ account.

-We will have to determine which account to use.
-We should make sure all the account information is up-to-date.

-We'd like to allow several BigchainDB accounts to have access.
-Apparently that _can_ be done, so long as the accounts use Azure Active Directory.
+That account should be able to add more user accounts by going to cloudpartner.azure.com.
+The added user accounts will then have access the same Microsoft Azure Publishing workspace.
+The added user accounts can be Microsoft accounts or Azure accounts.

 We might have to do some more steps in the "2.
 Become a cloud partner publisher" section of that help page.

 Lastly, we must do step "3.
 Complete offer and listing type prerequisites".
 For details, see the [Publisher Guide](https://docs.microsoft.com/en-us/azure/marketplace/marketplace-publishers-guide).
-The main _technical_ one is to create an Azure-compatible virtual hard disk (VHD).
+The main _technical_ task is to create an Azure-compatible virtual hard disk (VHD).
+See the help page titled, "[How to use Packer to create Linux virtual machine images in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/build-image-with-packer)".

 # Rationale